 The Speedbowl entered the new millenium with significant changes at the track.
 For the 3rd time since it was originally built, the track property was sold.
 Waterford Sports Center, Inc, who had bought the property from Harvey Tattersall in February 1989, sold the track to 1080 Hartford Road, LLC a group headed by Terry Eames.
 Eames had been the track operator & promoter since the 1995 season.
 2000 also marked the return of the Waterford Speedbowl operating under a NASCAR sanction for the first time since 1987.
 SK Modified drivers became eligible to compete both regionally and nationally with other sanctioned short tracks through the NASCAR Dodge Weekly Racing Series.
 The Late Models became eligible for NASCAR’s Exide Shortrack Series.
 The NASCAR Featherlite Modified Series would return after over a decade absence and the NASCAR Busch North Series would add the Speedbowl to their schedule as well.

 Phil Rondeau once again fell short of a 7th title when he finished 18 points behind Jay Stuart.
 The long time rivalry between the two crafty veterans continued throughout the 2000 season.
-Stuart led the divisions in wins (6), including the season-opening 50 lapper, en route to the championship and also earned NASCAR’s Exide Shortrack New England Region Championship as well.
+Stuart led the divisions in wins (6), including the season-opening 50 lapper, on his way to the championship.
+He also earned NASCAR’s Exide Shortrack New England Region Championship as well.
 Rondeau had 5 wins, while Late Model rookie Chris “Moose” Douton won 4 times and swept the two 100 lap events in his first season in the division.
 After season’s end, the American Challenge experiment was over and by the time the 2001 season rolled around, the division was once again called Late Models.